 I think where I start to trip up is when I try to compare Karate to something like Stoicism.
-While there are similarities, Karate seeks to calm the mind and keep focus, it does not necessarily seek to impassive.
-One of its codes is to"Strike when the opportunity presents itself.”
+While there are similarities, Karate seeks to calm the mind and keep focus, it does not necessarily seek to be impassive.
+One of its codes is to"Strike when the opportunity presents itself."
 That does not sound like impassivity.

 Philosophy is "The study of the nature, causes, or principles of reality, knowledge, or values, based on logical reasoning" and perhaps Karate and Stoicism are not in opposition but rather just an offshoot from the same tree.

-In this video below, Shotokan Karateka Claire Bouchard talks about the calm mind and the focus in Kata and Kumite.
+In the video below, Shotokan Karateka Claire Bouchard talks about the calm mind and the focus in Kata and Kumite.
 She then tells the audience that those learned skills are useful in daily life, and I agree with her.